GemTalk/Rowan/README.md

 # Rowan

-Rowan is a new project/package manager for Smalltalk that supports FileTree and Tonel repositories.
+Rowan is a project/package manager for Smalltalk that supports FileTree and Tonel repositories.

-## Rowan Alpha release - masterV2.3
-With the release of [GemStone 3.6.4](https://gemtalksystems.com/products/gs64/versions36x/), an extent with Rowan pre-installed is included in the product tree ($GEMSTONE/bin/extent0.rowan.dbf).
+### Rowan and JadeiteForPharo are still under active development

+## Rowan for internal GemStone version; branch masterV3.3
+This is a development branch for an as yet released GemStone version.

-## Jadeite: IDE for Rowan
+## JadeiteForPharo: IDE for Rowan3
-The IDE for Rowan is [Jadeite Oscar-3.1.1-pre-release4](https://github.com/GemTalk/Jadeite/releases/tag/Oscar-3.1.1-pre-release4).
+The IDE for Rowan is [Jadeite For Pharo](https://github.com/GemTalk/JadeiteForPharo) .

+## QUESTIONS??
 Send mail to the [GemStone-Smalltalk mailing list](https://lists.gemtalksystems.com/mailman/listinfo/gemstone-smalltalk) if you have questions.